 To help you feel at home and make the most of your visit to a Hugglets Festival here are some practical tips.
 You’ll probably find them helpful even if it’s not your first time.
 If you think other things should be added to this page please let us know by emailing email@example.com

-Please click here for instructions on how to get to Kensington Town Hall.
+Please click here for helpful advice how to get to Kensington Town Hall.

 Those who arrive before the opening time of 10.30am will find a queue winding its way down towards Kensington High Street.
 Some people arrive very early as they are keen to get the best choice of bears from one or other artist but otherwise the main advantage to arriving much before 10.30am is the free chocolates passed down the line.